tjd1234/cmpt225fall2023/lecture_notes/week3/Analysis_notes.md

 structure you use often determines the algorithm you use, and vice versa.

 We're mainly interested in the **running time** of an algorithm, i.e. how fast it is.
-We do this by counting how many times some **key operation** the algorithm executes.
+We do this indirectly by counting how many times some **key operation** the algorithm executes.
+Importantly, we must be careful to choose a key operation such that this count is proportional to the running time of the algorithm.

 Sometimes we will also be interested in the **memory usage** of an algorithm.

 ### Empirical Analysis of Algorithms

-One way to determine an algorithm's running time is to implement it and perform experiments.
+One way to determine an algorithm's running time is to implement it and run performance experiments.
 This is called **empirical analysis**.
 While this can be quite useful, it has some drawbacks:

 - experiments can only be done on a relatively small set of inputs, limited by the time and memory available on your computer, and how much input you have